amireldor/croc.doc/README.txt

 This will create `backend/static` with the appropriate entries and also copy the ninja template from `frontend/index.html` to `backend/templates/index.html`.

+Tests are run with karma and use mocha.which you should get with `npm i`.
+If you got `karma-cli` installed globally you can `karma start` and be happy.
+It's fun to have multiple tabs on a terminal.
+Actually not, but a lot of windows is also not so fun.
+Multiple monitors is fun.

 # backend:

 stuff. stfu.